1. What is our current status regarding our bishop and ecclesiastical authority?

 All mission and ministry of the dioceses and their congregations continue even when a bishop is not in place.
 It continues because we are a Church and dioceses that value the ministry, contributions, and leadership of all the baptized.

 We also recognize and value that our mission and ministry are not determined by a bishop alone, but as a conversation with the wider diocese, coming from the people, the grassroots.
 Over the last several years and over their lifetimes, both dioceses have mission and vision and values that have been developed through various discernment processes and lived experiences in relationship with one another.
 These help guide our continued decision making and enrich our experience of working with one another across diocesan lines.
-We look forward to the opportunity to explore and experience deeper relationships and ministry opportunities with one another, whether we are finally able to gather in person or through an online format.
+We look forward to the opportunity to explore and experience deeper relationships and ministry opportunities with one another.

 First, please make sure you are subscribed to receive our diocesan communications.
 We are committed to transparency and communicating as much as we can, when we can.
 This is also how you can find out more about the life and ministry of our dioceses and opportunities to learn, pray, and discern together.
 Our primary mode of communication is by email.
 Sign up to receive our communications here.

-The secretaries of our Standing Committees, Gary Grinn and the Rev. BJ Heyboer, are posting executive summaries of the regular joint meetings on a weekly basis to our diocesan websites for any members of the diocese to review.
+The secretaries of our Standing Committees, Barb Illka and Martha Bartlett are posting executive summaries of the regular joint meetings on a weekly basis to our diocesan websites for any members of the diocese to review.
 Click here for Eastern Michigan’s website, or click here for Western Michigan’s website.

 Members of the Standing Committees are available to all people of the dioceses to offer feedback or ask questions.
 Please route inquiries through the diocesan offices, either to email@example.com or firstname.lastname@example.org.
 Additionally, there is at least one clergy member of the Standing Committees present to attend each of the eight Clericus meetings across our dioceses, which are currently taking place at least monthly.

 The staffs of the dioceses continue to meet together as a joint body and carry out their responsibilities with the people and leaders of our parishes.
 Contact forms and staff information are available at eastmich.org/staff and edwm.org/contact.
-During the pandemic, our office hours are very limited.
+At this time, our office hours are very limited.
 The best means of contact for staff is by email, though they will receive voicemail messages as well.

 We also commend to you, the Prayer for a Diocese, available on page 817 of the Book of Common Prayer; and the Prayer for Mission, available on page 816.